10 reasons to launch a business in a recession

 This can be an excellent blueprint for your business as it grows, resulting in a company culture that can aid sustained growth over the longer term.

-Regularly reviewing financial forecasts opens in new window, keeping a close eye on expenses, and being willing to change course are great habits to get into.
+Regularly reviewing financial forecasts, keeping a close eye on expenses, and being willing to change course are great habits to get into.

 10. People want cost-effective solutions

+The economy affects customer spending.
 Customers are increasingly looking for good-value products and services and cheaper solutions as they cut back.

 With lower overheads, start-ups can be well-placed to offer lower-cost products and services, winning customers from established businesses.